ArchitectingSoftware/Cloud-Native-Software-Engineering/cnse-syllabus.md

     - Walkin topics for discussion
     - **In Class Demo:** _Cloud Database Setup_

+11. Final course programming assignments due - coordinating containerized APIs.
+See the section on the course project for more information.

 #### Expected Learning
 By the end of this course the student should be expected to have a solid grasp on: